dhimanray/Machine_Learning_for_Chemistry/README.md

 # Machine Learning for Chemistry
 This is the repository for the Machine Learning in Chemistry course I taught in Winter 2025 at the University of Oregon.
-This course is intendended towards graduate students and advanced undergraduate students.
+This course is intended towards graduate students and advanced undergraduate students.
 This repo contains the slides and jupyter notebooks of in-class tutorials.
 Homeworks, assignments, and test materials are confidential and will not be shared publicly.

 All jupyter notebooks were run in Google Colab.